 I’d spent a day having a look around before retiring back to the hotel.
 Skimping out on the photography, I’ll explain what I found, and what I thought of this unusual place.

-I say unusual, but I guess quirky is probably a better way to describe it.
+I say unusual, but I guess quirky is a better way to describe it.

-I stayed at the Hotel Grand Chancellor on the Hobart water front.
-It made sense given the short time we’d be there, and it meant getting a huge room with comfortable double beds, and a view of Mount Wellington out of the window.
+I stayed at the Hotel Grand Chancellor on the waterfront.
+It made sense given the short time we’d only planned to spend a day in Hobart.
+As a bonus, we got a huge room with comfortable double beds, and a view of Mount Wellington out of the window.
 All in all, not bad.
-The proximity to everything in the CBD and the water made it even better, and meant I had plenty of time to go and take in the sights.
+The proximity to everything in the CBD and the water made it even better.
+That gave me plenty of time to go and take in the sights.

 Almost directly outside the hotel, and a quick 180 degree turn, and you get a view like this.

 I mean, who doesn’t like boats?
 Or the sea?
-Or mountains?
-It has almost everything I could possibly want in one picture.
-Except dinosaurs.
+Or the mountains?
+It has almost everything I could want in one picture.
+Except for dinosaurs.
 There weren’t any dinosaurs.

 Still.
-After spending some time relaxing by the water, and further time walking around the CBD looking for a restaurant to get a bit to eat.
+After spending some time relaxing by the water, I took my time walking around the CBD looking for a restaurant to get a bit to eat.
 I can’t speak for anywhere that requires a bit more walking to get to amenities, but staying centrally to the rest of Hobart was a stroke of genius.
-It’s definitely worth considering, particularly if it’s within your budget.
+It’s worth considering, particularly if it’s within your budget.

-The more time you have in Hobart, obviously, the more you’ll be able to fit into your visit.
-As an example, I’ve heard there are a few stories behind the city hall that are worth learning about, or rather, would be interesting to know about.
+If you have more than a day in Hobart you’ll be able to fit more into your visit.
+As an example, I’ve heard there are a few stories behind the city hall that are worth learning about or would be interesting to know about.

-Maybe next time I’ll chalk a few of them off myself.
+Next time I hope to chalk a few of them off myself.